 Aside from timeliness issues, most of the concerns about quality relate to District investigations.
 Recent actions by the PSB Commander to address those issues are discussed in Paragraph 32.
 To the extent there have been deficiencies in District investigations, they are typically identified in PSB's review process.
-As the Monitor's 31st Quarterly Report notes, "We continue to find that PSB personnel are identifying and ensuring that corrections are made and all documentation is completed in those cases they review."
-(Monitor's 31st Quarterly Report (Doc.
-2780) at 178).
+As in previous quarters, the Monitor's most recent Quarterly Report notes, "We continue to find that PSB personnel are identifying and ensuring that corrections are made and all documentation is completed in those cases they review."
+(Monitor's 33rd Quarterly Report (Doc.
+2831) at 182).
 For this Paragraph which addresses the PSB commander's responsibilities, if PSB is identifying and correcting deficiencies in District investigations, those investigations should be compliant.
 This Paragraph is not an evaluation of the District's work, but the work of PSB.